Xuan19/Doranco-Exercise-HTML_CSS/README.md

 # Doranco-Exercise-HTML_CSS

-### this is an exercise to buid a static and responsive homepage with the given ressources
+### This is an exercise to buid a static and responsive homepage with the given ressources

 ## Checkout the result here:
  https://xuan19.github.io/Doranco-Exercise-HTML_CSS/